Quick Exit

 Applications close:

-Working therapeutically with children and young people who have engaged in harmful sexual behaviours is complex, purposeful, and highly skilled work.
-At SASS, these roles are designed to be clinically robust, well-supported, and sustainable, enabling practitioners to do meaningful work within a strong ethical and professional framework.
+Working therapeutically with children and young people who have engaged in harmful sexual behaviours (HSB) is complex, purposeful, and highly skilled work.
+At SASS, this role is designed to be clinically robust, well-supported, and sustainable, enabling practitioners to do meaningful work within a strong ethical and professional framework.

 You will join the PAST (Prevention, Assessment, Support and Treatment) Program - an established, evidence-based service that supports children, young people, and families to understand harm, strengthen safety, and build pathways toward healthier futures.
 PAST is embedded within SASS’s broader trauma-informed service system, ensuring practitioners work collaboratively and are supported by clear clinical governance.